 2. Avoid long leases during high-growth periods.

 Even when renting traditional office spaces, you might be able to negotiate a shorter lease.
 FLEX by SquareFoot offers our clients lease term flexibility and office services typically only provided by coworking operators.
 Benefiting both you as the tenant and the landlord.
-If a lease of even one to two years brings up some commitment phobia (particularly for start-ups!), it might be a sign that your company could thrive in a co-working space.
-Most co-working spaces have multiple short-term lease options that allow you re-adjust easily when changes to the company arise, plus the convenient amenities of a shared space.
-Eventually, the inflated rates that come with the flexibility force companies to move on from co-working, but it can be an ideal starting point for small teams (2-10 employees) with too much volatility to make a long-term lease commitment.
+If a lease of even one to two years brings up some commitment phobia (particularly for start-ups!), it might be a sign that your company could thrive in a coworking space.
+Most coworking spaces have multiple short-term lease options that allow you to re-adjust easily when changes to the company arise, plus the convenient amenities of a shared space.
+Eventually, the inflated rates that come with the flexibility force companies to move on from coworking, but it can be an ideal starting point for small teams (2-10 employees) with too much volatility to make a long-term lease commitment.

 4. Read the lease!

 Breaking a commercial office space lease should never be an afterthought.
 The best way to avoid, or at least prepare for, breaking a lease is to read the lease thoroughly and identify all information relevant to breaking the lease early.
-You particularly want to keep an eye out for financial penalties that may be related to breaking a lease, how the security deposit comes into play, and whether you have a right to sublet the property.
+It is important to keep an eye out for financial penalties that may be related to breaking a lease, how the security deposit comes into play, and whether you have a right to sublet the property.
 If you aren’t sure where your company will be two years or even six months from now, familiarize yourself with the options above — if the one that sounds best for you isn’t included in the lease, negotiate!